-In Wiltshire there are in excess of 1400 properties that have been empty for more than six months.
-While that may sound relatively high, the figure only represents 0.69% of all residential dwellings in Wiltshire and many of those homes will be empty for reasons such as being subject to probate, undergoing refurbishment, owner currently in hospital/care home, or the owner simply does not wish to sell the property.
+In Wiltshire there are currently 800 homes that have been empty for more than six months.
+While that may sound relatively high, the figure only represents 0.32% of all residential dwellings in Wiltshire and many of those homes will be empty for reasons such as being subject to probate, undergoing refurbishment, owner currently in hospital/care home, or the owner simply does not wish to sell the property.
 However, if you have concerns over the impact an empty property is having in your neighbourhood please refer to the relevant webpages for further details of the council's responsibilities.

 If you are an owner, you may decide that the best option is to sell your empty property.